supervisely-ecosystem/mmsegmentation/serve/README.md

 Serve MMSegmentation model as Supervisely Application.
 MMSegmentation is an open source semantic segmentation toolbox based on PyTorch.
 Learn more about MMSegmentation and available models [here](https://github.com/open-mmlab/mmsegmentation).

 Application key points:
-- Serve semantic segmentation models from MMSegmentation
+- Serve custom and MMSegmentation models
 - Deployed on GPU